-In our last article What CMS is Best For Your Business?
-Selecting from the Most Popular Options, we learnt what a CMS is and what the right CMS for your businesses website is.
+In our latest Ebook: CMS & How to Choose the Right One for Your Business Site, you learnt what a CMS is and what the right CMS for your businesses website is.
 We discussed the primary benefit of a CMS, which is that it simplifies the content management for non-technical website users.

 Which inevitably raises the question; can I build a website myself?

 Short of learning how to code, a website builder (which we touched on in our last article) is the only real option for creating a website if you have no previous experience.

 However, the benefit of using an open source or enterprise level system is that an experienced developer has full access to the entire codebase for the website, and can make it look and function exactly how it needs to.

 But at some point, the demand for a “build you own website” solution grew to the point where the market responded and produced a whole range of CMS’s which are targeted towards non-technical people to enable them to create their own website.
 Which is great, in theory.